-As the news of his death passed the boundaries of Texas, it was caught up by journals, secular and religious, and made known over the whole land with various yet unanimous comment.
+As the news of his death passed the boundaries of

+Texas, it was caught up by journals, secular and religious, and made known over the whole land with various yet unanimous comment.
 It was communicated by hundreds of pastors to their people from pulpit and in prayer-meeting, filling with sudden sadness houses of worship once overflowing, under his labours, with the gladness of revival.
-As the tidings ·spread more and more widely among the families that knew him, in cities, towns, villages, and scattered cabins along the farthest frontier, the exclamations of grief at the tables and firesides of ten thousand households-all these make up the impartial and unfeigned summary of, and comment upon, the Christian character, life, and labours of him who is gone.
+As the tidings spread more and more widely among the families that knew him, in cities, towns, villages, and scattered cabins along the farthest frontier, the exclamations of grief at the tables and firesides of ten thousand households-all these make up the impartial and unfeigned summary of, and comment upon, the Christian character, life, and labours of him who is gone.
 It is not necessary, it is not expedient, that a son should further speak where so much is said by others.

 On the morning of October 22d, 1857, Dr. Baker took his usual affectionate leave of his family, little thinking, he or they, that never more on earth was he to see their faces.
 His wife followed him, as his horse was led to the block for him to mount.
-From the hour she had given herself to him, so many years before, to be his wife, she had as faithfully fulfilled the duties allotted to her, by their common Lord, as he had the duties allotted to him.
-And, as the wife and helpmeet of such a man, her duties were great, beyond what ordinarily devolves upon a minister's wife by far.
-As the wife of his bosom, as the mother of his children, yea, as her with whom he took, beyond the wont of most husbands, sweet counsel, and walked unto the house of God in company, their relationship to each other had been peculiarly happy; a closer or happier, earth never knew.
-He is as hale and strong as she is fragile, yet together they have trod the pilgrimage of life, together they approach its end.
 With anxiety she noticed the difficulty he had in seating himself upon the restive animal, and, with many charges to be careful, she bade him an affectionate adieu.
 For the first time in a long life, as she afterward remarked, she felt in parting with him, instead of the usual sense of pain, a singular sense of actual pleasure.
 Was it a premonition of their next meeting?
 Parting, thus, at the gate of their home, it was a separation of only a few months; they have met since within the gates of their eternal home, never to know parting more.